Songs from the 70s, 80s and 90s

 Released on 15th August 1975, and as the LP title suggest, this was the start of a new era for Rod Stewart.
 He moved to Los Angeles to avoid the extortionate taxes imposed by the Labour government, and the album was partly recorded in LA and also in Florida and New York.
 For the album's sound, Rod dropped the Faces and brought in session musicians for a more polished, tighter commercial sound.

 Atlantic Crossing spent four weeks at No.1 in the UK from September 1975 and achieved a Platinum sales certificate.

 However, the Americans weren't so keen on the track and, disappointingly for Mr. Stewart, stalled at #58 on the Billboard Hot 100.
 Sailing was actually written by Gavin Sutherland and originally released by The Sutherland Bros. in June 1972.

-This synth-based track has a real eighties feel to it and was released as the second single from Rod Stewart's eleventh studio album Tonight I'm Yours and reached #5 on the Billboard Hot 100 and #11 here in the UK.
+Young Turks was a synth-based track has a real eighties feel to it and was released as the second single from Rod Stewart's eleventh studio album Tonight I'm Yours and reached #5 on the Billboard Hot 100 and #11 here in the UK.

 Released in May 1983, Baby Jane was the first single to be released from the album Body Wishes, and was also Rod Stewart's only #1 of the 1980's in the UK - his previous number one was Do Ya Think I'm Sexy in 1978.

 Rod had one more hit single from the album entitled What Am I Gonna Do (I'm So In Love With You), which reached #3 in the UK and #35 in the U.S.